alexissyi/61040-portfolio/assignments/assignment1.md

 3. [Measurement-based care: A transformative approach to treatment](https://www.apa.org/monitor/2025/01/measurement-based-care-transforms-treatment).
 This article discusses how at least in psychological treatment, regular check-ins on certain metrics can help treatment.

+4. [Monitoring Treatment Progress and Providing Feedback is Viewed Favorably but Rarely Used in Practice](https://pmc.ncbi.nlm.nih.gov/articles/PMC5495625/).
+This article discusses how measuring treatment effectiveness over time is both clinically effective and positively viewed by clinicians but not actually used.

 ## Features

 ### Problem 1: WILG Cooking Calendar